folhascadentes/mamao-app/README.md

 Here's a brief explanation of each field:

-- location: This field specifies where the sign starts or ends.
+- **location**: This field specifies where the sign starts or ends.
 It can be a single location or an array of locations if the hand moves between multiple locations.
-- handShape: This field represents the shape the hand makes at the start or end of the sign.
+- **handShape**: This field represents the shape the hand makes at the start or end of the sign.
-- palmOrientation: This field indicates the direction the palm is facing at the start or end of the sign.
+- **palmOrientation**: This field indicates the direction the palm is facing at the start or end of the sign.
-- handOrieation: The handOrientation field describes the direction of the vector formed by the wrist to the base of the middle finger.
+- **handOrieation**: The handOrientation field describes the direction of the vector formed by the wrist to the base of the middle finger.
 This helps to capture more complex hand orientations that can't be fully described by palm orientation alone.
 For example, when the hand is rotated or tilted.
-- options: This field contains additional optional parameters that can be used to provide more specific details about the sign and more compelx parameters for the detection algorithm.
+- **options**: This field contains additional optional parameters that can be used to provide more specific details about the sign and more compelx parameters for the detection algorithm.

 Each of these fields within the dominant and nonDominant subfields can take either a single value or an array of values.